 Even if you’re not a number cruncher, the fishery is appealing thanks to the chill of the Carolina coast in the fall, the wild horses of Shackleford Banks, the Cape Lookout Lighthouse and the excitement of being latched onto a mini freight train.
 “I love permit fishing,” Sellars says.
 “But I can’t think of any better place for a fly fisherman or light-tackle angler than Harkers during the fall.”

-Sight fishing occurs inside Barden Inlet in the bay known as the Hook, but last year’s best action was outside the inlet, where large schools of false albacore responded to chum.
+Sight fishing occurs inside Barden Inlet in the bay known as the Hook, but most year’s best action was outside the inlet, where large schools of false albacore responded to chum.
 Capt.
-George Beckwith and noted fly tier Spencer Marchant concentrated on this area to win the Hewes Light Tackle Tournament in 1998.
+George Beckwith and noted fly tier Spencer Marchant concentrated on this area to win the Hewes Light Tackle Tournament one year.

 In many ways, Harkers symbolizes the rise of North Carolina’s inshore fishing.
 Most of the state’s best skippers work these waters in October and November, providing exposure for guides from a variety of regions.
 Another much desired by-product of this fishery has been an awakened interest in the need for improved fisheries management and water quality in the state.
 In that sense alone, the Harkers Island false albacore fishery stands out as a great success.